Why You Can’t Solve The Equation For Love

 I know these lists may make you think ‘why bother then?’ well I think bothering is the best we can do.
-It is leading life like you’re cashing all your poker chips in: you have a stake in your destiny and certainly how you feel about whatever cards you are dealt.
+It is leading a life like you’re cashing all your poker chips in: you have a stake in your destiny and certainly how you feel about whatever cards you are dealt with.

 Things today YOU can take responsibility for in the equation for love:

 Saying ‘no thanks’ and upholding your standards for how you want to be treated.

 Communicating what you want instead of expecting people to guess.